drfalken/upgrade-guide-216/UPGRADE216.md

 To activate, set `chimera.db.dialect` to `PgSQL95`.

 #### Chimera race conditions and performance improvements
-Many rare races and sublte bugs have been fixed, and lots of small performance improvements have been made.
+Many rare races and subtle bugs have been fixed, and lots of small performance improvements have been made.

 #### PnfsManager uses single request queue
 Due to the extensive changes in Chimera, PnfsManager can now use a single request queue shared between all threads.
 Thus the `info` output no longer shows a queue per thread and it is easier to keep all threads busy.